-The global diagnostic imaging market has been analyzed from three perspectives: Product, End User, and Region.
+The global diagnostic imaging market is analyzed from four perspectives: product, application, end user, and region.

 Diagnostic Imaging Market by Product

-Based on the product type, the diagnostic imaging market has been segmented into magnetic resonance imaging (MRI) systems, x-ray imaging systems, ultrasound systems, computed tomography (CT) scanners, nuclear imaging systems, and mammography systems.
-MRI systems dominated the diagnostic imaging market in 2020.
-The large share of this segment can be attributed to the increasing preference for minimally invasive diagnostic imaging procedures and the launch of technologically advanced products.
-Each of the above-mentioned imaging modalities is further sub-segmented based on the type and applications.
+Based on the product, the global diagnostic imaging market is segmented into magnetic resonance imaging (MRI) systems, x-ray imaging systems, ultrasound systems, computed tomography (CT) scanners, nuclear imaging systems, and mammography systems.

 Diagnostic Imaging Market by End User